Codingboy/HGFramework/README/USAGE.md

 * Click on one.
 * Hover the mouse direct over that one you clicked.
 * Press Ctrl+C.
 * Place the mouse where you want it.
-Do not place lootmarkers in buildings because the crates will spawn in the floor.
+Do not place lootmarkers in buildings because the crates will spawn not correctly.
 * Press Ctrl+V.
 * Repeat until all dots are where you want them.
+You can move them by drag&drop.
 * Delete (hover mouse over dot and press del) all unwanted dots (In general those who already were there when you opened the editor.
 THIS IS IMPORTANT!!!).
 * I recommend to place a lot of orange dots (>50), 1-5 black dots, ~7 red dots, ~3 blue dots, 1 yellow dot, ~7 green dots.
 Depends on missionsize and may vary a lot.
 * After all, doubleclick on all green markers and give each one a good name like "Camp Tempest".
 The names are shown when the deathzone warning pops up.